 The first version has Clint Warwick on bass guitar with the recording obviously unfinished as it lacks the extra guitar, flute, and vocals overdubbed onto a second version recorded on July 15th with Clint's replacement Rod Clark.
 Rod had previously played in "Carter-Lewis and The Southerners" alongside future Led Zeppelin guitarist Jimmy Page.

 Another great unreleased Pinder/Laine recording from the summer 1966 sessions is titled 'Jago & Jilly' which is based around a waltz tempo - seemingly popular with the group at the time.
 Lyrically, it's a love song sung by Denny who does a fine job on the vocal as well as supplying intricate guitar work.

 Also previously-unreleased and issued here for the first time is a fantastic driving Pinder/Laine track prophetically titled 'Were Broken'.
 This one is distinctive for its distorted 'fuzz' guitar sound similar to what The Spencer Davis Group used for 'Keep On Running' issued the previous year.
-The inventive drumming played by Graeme Edge sounds superior on these newly-mixed recordings when compared to contemporary releases that had them often 'buried' in the mix.
+The inventive drumming played by Graeme Edge sounds superior on these newly-mixed recordings when compared to contemporary releases that often had them "buried" towards the back of the mix.

 The Moody Blues' final and exceptionally productive recording session with Denny Cordell also yielded their 7th Decca single A and B-side titled 'Life's Not Life' and 'He Can Win' respectively.
 While neither of these tracks were likely to set the record charts on fire, fans of the original line-up will appreciate these recordings both in the quality of performance and arrangement.

 The band included Life's Not Life in their final live performances with Rod Clark and before Denny Laine left.
 Issued in January 1967 by which time the group's future was uncertain, this single seemed to have been barely promoted by Decca if at all.

-A song that was for many years the rarest of Moody Blues records titled 'Send The People Away (People Gotta Go)' was originally only available on a difficult to obtain French-only EP from 1966.
-While this recording is included in the CD set, there's still little known about the track other than it likely originated from the Denny Cordell sessions.
+A song that was for many years the rarest of Moody Blues records titled 'Send The People Away (People Gotta Go)' was for many decades only available on a difficult to obtain French-only EP from 1966.
+While this recording (with improved audio quality) is included in the CD set, there's still little known about the track other than it likely originated from the Denny Cordell sessions.

 The previously unreleased 'Red Wine' is a rather driving number that was included in the Moodies stage show prior to the original line up disbanding according to Tony Brown's interview with Rod Clarke.
 It sounds like Ray Thomas may have handled the lead vocal on this one.

 Similarly, Mike Pinder takes the lead on his own composition 'I Really Haven't Got The Time' of which the first known recorded version is also presented here and it pre-dates the recording most fans will be familiar with.